angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 Game 1 &mdash; on the play.
 A T1 discard spell sees Force of Will, Force of Will, :card[Ice-Fang Coatl], Brainstorm, :card[Snapcaster Mage], :card[Flooded Strand], Flooded Strand.
 I choose Force of Will.
-On T2 I go for DD with Force backup and they're unable to Brainstorm into a third force.
+On T2 I go for Dd with Force backup and they're unable to Brainstorm into a third force.
 Since they have no clock, I go for a double pass-the-turn pile to win.